 And he would click the appropriate button: no.

-But aside from the occasional "blog post" that nobody ever saw, there was always the rest of the internet.
+But aside from the occasional "blog post" that nobody ever saw, there remained the rest of the internet.
 Some sites that could be discussed in polite company.
 Some that couldn't.
-And then there was Sherlock's website, which was an odd sort of no-man's-land between the two, and which he had necromanced back to life.
+And Sherlock's website, an odd sort of no-man's-land between the two, and which he had necromanced back to life.